dabit3/aws-amplify-workshop-web/README.md

 amplify configure
 ```

+> If you'd like to see a video walkthrough of this configuration, click [here](https://youtu.be/Y3l8nlNmVwk).

 Here we'll walk through the `amplify configure` setup.
 Once you've signed in to the AWS console, continue:
 - Specify the AWS Region: __us-east-1__
 - Specify the username of the new IAM user: __amplify-workshop-user__